Great Blue Hole mystery probed in new mission

 Nearly half a century later, despite becoming a scuba hotspot, the Blue Hole's exact features remain mostly unknown.
 But Cousteau's grandson, Fabien Cousteau, is on the case.

-He'll be joinging Branson -- who runs Ocean Unite, a leadership initiative that aims to help protect the ocean -- and a team of scientists, explorers and filmmakers from the Aquatica Foundation.
+He joined up with Branson -- who runs Ocean Unite, a leadership initiative that aims to help protect the ocean -- and a team of scientists, explorers and filmmakers from the Aquatica Foundation.

-They're planning to take submersibles including a manned Aquatica Stingray 500 to the bottom of the hole to chart what lies deep down below.
+The group took submersibles including a manned Aquatica Stingray 500 to the bottom of the hole to chart what lies deep down below.

 Murky depths